 Some question the evidence that GMOs really provide specific benefits and resistance

-Livestock feed crops in the US is GE, and worldwide, 70 to 90% of GE crop biomass goes to livestock.
+95% of livestock feed in the US is GE, and worldwide, 70 to 90% of GE crop biomass goes to livestock.
 So there’s a question of whether reducing intake of animal products removes some of the need for GMOs.
 Additionally, there’s secondary questions over the efficiency and sustainability of livestock production

 Money and resources put into GMOs could be put into other agricultural methods and technology

 Outcrossing or mixing of genes can occur in the wild

 Only a small handful of companies currently own the GM seed market